 Executive Director / Denise Delgado

-Egleston Square Main Street accomplishes its work through collaboration between four volunteer committees or working groups (Economic Development, Quality of Life, Organization, and Design + Public Spaces), the Board of Directors, and an executive director.
+Egleston Square Main Street accomplishes its work through collaboration between four volunteer working groups or Action Teams, the Board of Directors, and an executive director.
 The committees are a way for the community to drive the development of a vibrant, thriving business district that responds to the needs of ALL Egleston Square residents and visitors.

-We are currently in the process of re-organizing and re-activating our committees; updated information is below.
-We welcome new committee members who
+We are currently in the process of re-organizing and re-activating these working groups; updated information is below.
+We welcome new members who

 - reflect the cultures and economic diversity of Egleston Square

 - are passionate about development without displacement

 - can volunteer a minimum of 2-4 hours a month, including meeting time

 - Proficiency in Spanish and Vietnamese is a plus.

 If you are interested in joining an Action Team or just finding out more, email denise @ eglestonsquare.org or call 617-637-2270.